Electronic phase-locking for three-color, two-pathway coherent control: Introduction

 \section{Introduction}

 In two-pathway coherent control, an atomic or molecular transition from a single initial state to a common final state is excited via two distinct coherent optical interactions, and the net outcome of the excitation can be controlled by varying the relative phase between the optical fields that drive the transitions.
-Coherent control has been used to control the multiphoton ionization rate in atomic mercury~\cite{chen1990interference}, measure the Guoy phase of a focused Gaussian beam as it propagates through the focal region~\cite{chen1990measurements}, control the angular distribution of photoelectrons in one- versus two-photon ionization of atomic rubidium~\cite{yin1992asymmetric,wang2001determination} and molecular NO~\cite{yin1995two}, control the dissociation vs.~ionization rate in molecular HI~\cite{zhu1995coherent}, and control the phase lag between photoionization channels~\cite{yamazaki2007observation,wang2021resonant}.
+Coherent control has been used to control the multiphoton ionization rate in atomic mercury~\cite{chen1990interference}, small molecules HCl and CO~\cite{lu1992coherent} and H$_2$S~\cite{kleiman1995coherenta}, and a larger molecule CH$_3$I~\cite{xing1996modulation}; measure the Guoy phase of a focused Gaussian beam as it propagates through the focal region~\cite{chen1990measurements}; control the angular distribution of photoelectrons in one- versus two-photon ionization of atomic sodium~\cite{PismaZhETF.55.431} and rubidium~\cite{yin1992asymmetric,wang2001determination} and molecular NO~\cite{yin1995two}; control the dissociation vs.~ionization rate in molecular HI~\cite{zhu1995coherent}; and control the phase lag between photoionization channels~\cite{gordon1999coherent,yamazaki2007observation,wang2021resonant}.
 Recently, we have been pursuing precision measurements of weak optical interactions using an atomic homodyne detection technique based upon two-pathway coherent control~\cite{gunawardena2007weak,gunawardena2007atomic,antypasm12013,antypase2014,damitz2024technique,quirk2024measurement}.
 In each of these examples, the coherence between the different optical pathways, which is a necessary condition for interference, was ensured by generation of the higher-frequency optical field using nonlinear frequency conversion (second-harmonic generation (SHG) or third-harmonic generation (THG)), for either pulsed or cw applications.
 Nonlinear optical conversion is an inherently coherent process, assuring a fixed relative phase difference between the harmonic and fundamental fields.